GameFoundry/bsf/Documentation/GitHub/dependencies.md

 - **Linux only**
   - Make sure to get audio backend libraries before compiling: PulseAudio, OSS, ALSA and JACK
   - On Debian/Ubuntu run: `apt-get install libpulse libasound2-dev libjack-dev`
-- Compile as a dynamic library
+- Compile as a dynamic library on Windows/Linux (default), static library on macOS
+  - Use `LIBTYPE=STATIC` CMake flag to force it to compile as a static library

 **libogg**
 - libogg v1.3.2